 "I can't go to university with you!"
 I blurted.

 "That's horrible," Ryan exclaimed and took me into his arms.
 I fought back tears.

 "You can't let this ruin your future," Ryan murmurs.

 "I will go to college somewhere else.
 I don't want the killer to get me, "I admitted.

 "He won't, I'll make sure of that," Ryan growled.
-"I can't stay," I whispered.

 "What about your mom?"
 Ryan whispered.

 Then it suddenly came to me that he was right.
 I can't just unroll from university.
 Plus, who would make sure my mom was all right?
 I had to stay, not just for Ryan or Mom but for Julie.
 I had to catch and kill and bring him to justice.
 I had to get justice for Julie.

 On my way home I noticed a boy I had never seen before standing in the lobby.